The Real Reason Camilla Parker Bowles Isn’t Called a Princess

 If Diana was styled as a princess, why didn't Prince Charles' second wife get the same royal treatment?

-Maybe you’ve already read about how Kate Middleton and Meghan Markle aren’t technically called princesses—if you haven’t heard, learn the difference between a duchess and a princess.
+Maybe you’ve already read about how Kate Middleton and Meghan Markle aren’t technically called princesses.
 But Prince Charles’ late ex-wife Princess Diana did use “princess” in her title, so why doesn’t his current wife, Camilla Parker Bowles, use it too?
 The reason has nothing to do with royal rules, but a touching personal choice.

 A quick explainer on British royal titles: For Prince William and Prince Harry, the “prince” titles before their names are actually lower ranks than the ducal titles that Queen Elizabeth II gave them as Duke of Cambridge and Duke of Sussex, respectively.
 Their style and titles of “HRH Prince” were inherited because they are male-line grandchildren of the monarch, meaning their wives could be called, say, Princess William of Wales, but not Princess Catherine, had they not been granted dukedoms upon marriage.
 Learn more about how the most famous royals got their royal titles.